lynxoskar/ai_2025/Main.md

          : OpenAI Codex - terminal
 ```

-<aside class="notes">notes here are - terminal based tools and valuation and growth of LLM using apps</aside>
+<aside class="notes">notes here are - terminal based tools and valuation and growth of LLM using apps code is very much in its own space.
+Maths and logic</aside>

 ---